B2B Go-to-Market Strategy Trends 2025

 Trend 2: Self-Service Revenue Channels Reach Enterprise Scale

 Enterprise software companies are generating an average of 23% of new revenue through self-service channels, according to OpenView's 2024 SaaS Benchmarks report.
-Companies like Slack and Zoom demonstrated that even complex enterprise solutions can support product-led growth motions at scale.
+Slack and Zoom proved that even complex enterprise solutions can support product-led growth motions at scale.
+The playbook exists.
+Now it's spreading.

-This shift requires fundamental changes to product packaging, pricing transparency, and onboarding automation.
+Fundamental changes to product packaging, pricing transparency, and onboarding automation follow from this shift.
 Organizations are investing heavily in product analytics, in-app guidance, and automated expansion triggers.
 Salesforce's 2024 product-led growth study shows companies with mature self-service channels achieve 34% higher net revenue retention and 28% lower client acquisition costs.

-The trend forces traditional enterprise sales teams to evolve from transaction facilitators to advisors.
-Sales compensation models must adapt to reward expansion and retention, not just new logo acquisition.
-Product marketing becomes important for in-app messaging and feature adoption campaigns that drive usage-based expansion.
+Traditional enterprise sales teams can't stay transaction facilitators.
+They evolve into advisors, or they become irrelevant.
+Compensation models must adapt to reward expansion and retention, not just new logo acquisition.
+Driving in-app messaging and feature adoption campaigns that generate usage-based expansion is now core product marketing work, not a nice-to-have.

 What breaks if you ignore this: Your enterprise sales team becomes a bottleneck for growth while competitors capture market share through friction-free buying experiences that scale without human intervention.